delphic-digital/Skeletor.docs/content/development/javascript.md

 var componentLoader   = require('skeletor.util.componentLoader'),
 /*
-	This is a Skeletor utility that handles component loading throughdata attributes on elements in your html.
+	This is a Skeletor utility that handles component loading through data attributes on elements in your html.
 By loading javascript this way, the component is essitianly loaded "on demand" and loaded only when it's needed.
-It also supports context, so components can be loaded only on mobile, for example.
+It also supports context, so components can be loaded only on mobile, tablet, or desktop.
 	See below for example's on how to use this.
 */
 ```